 How to identify strengths

-Focusing on strengths relies on being able to identify them.
-Managers will be able to get an insight into their team members’ strengths by using a performance management tool that collates regular third party feedback.
-For more in depth analysis of strengths, the Clifton Strengths Finder Assessment is a well respected tool for identifying strengths and is relatively low cost.
-It can be purchased online, and is also included in the excellent book Strengths Finder 2.0.
+To successfully focus on strengths, we must first recognise them.
+Managers will gain an insight into their team members’ strengths by using a performance management tool that collates regular third-party feedback.
+For a more in-depth analysis, the CliftonStrengths Assessment is a well-respected and relatively low-cost tool for identifying strengths.
+It can be purchased online and is also included in the excellent book, StrengthsFinder 2.0.

 How should weaknesses be addressed?

-Where the employee is under-performing, clearly weaknesses will need to be addressed.
-However it is important to be realistic about how far a weakness can be overcome.
+Where the employee is underperforming, weaknesses will need to be addressed, and these discussions remain a helpful development tool.
+However, it is important to be realistic about how far a weakness can be overcome.
 There are some things that people will simply never be good at, no matter how hard they try, so asking them to improve in these areas is likely to be a fruitless exercise and highly demotivating.